 Republican vs Democrat

-if you want to vote in the republican or democrat primary.
-How you
+will be asked if you want to vote in the republican or democrat primary.

-answer that question will make a big difference on who you can vote for
+How you answer that question will make a big difference on who you can

-On May 6th, Loudon County will hold the republican and democrat primary election.
+On May 1st, Loudon County will hold the republican and democrat primary election.
 Normally, a primary election would determine which candidates from each party would face in the August county general election.
-But in this election, there will be only one democrat on the ballot and in only one district.
-Long time 2nd district commissioner, Earlena Maples, is the sole democrat on the entire ballot.
+But in this election, there will be only two democrats on the ballot and in only two districts.
+Long time 2nd district commissioner, Earlena Maples (D), and in 5th district, Jan Hahn (D), running for county commission, will be the only two democrats on the ballot.

-What this means is, if you vote in the second district and you choose to vote in the democrat primary election, you will only be able to vote for one candidate, Ms. Maples.
-By the way, Ms. Maples is running unopposed.
-You will not be able to vote for any other candidate for any other office.
-If you choose to vote in the democrat primary in any other district, you will have no candidates to vote for.
-You will not be able to vote for a commissioner, the mayor, sheriff or any other countywide candidate.
+What this means is, if you vote in the second or fifth district and you choose to vote in the democrat primary election, you will only be able to vote for one candidate, Ms. Maples or Mr. Hahn in their respective districts.
+You will not be able to vote for a the mayor, sheriff or any other countywide candidate.
+If you choose to vote democrat in any other districts, you will have no candidates to vote for.

-So even if you're a diehard democrat, if you want your vote to count, you will have to vote in the republican primary.
+So even if you're a diehard democrat, and you want to vote for any county wide candidates, you will have to vote in the republican primary.